skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > the mages archives.
 >
 > They found a rather difficult book by Songmage Forwinol.
 It details
-> the magic he added to Mordan's Phylactery in order to trap him.
+> the magic he added to Mordan's phylactery in order to trap him.
 It
 > details the steps needed to place the orb onto a container in order
 > to turn it into a trap for the lich.
 The orb magic is quite beyond
 > Skeeve, but the trapping procedure is easily understood.
 Using the